davidlary/SocialEnvironmentalObservatoryData/docs/NEXT_SESSION_HANDOFF.md

 ---

-## Next Development Phase: Continue Systematic Implementation
+## Next Development Phase: Systematic 200+ Source Implementation

+**SYSTEM GOAL**: Download from **200+ authoritative sources** documented in companion repository: **SocialEnvironmentalObservatoryDataList**

-**IMPORTANT**: We are following the **systematic, one-step-at-a-time** approach documented in `config/sources_registry.json`.
-The master orchestration script (`scripts/99_process_all.py`) will be used to keep all datasets up to date once complete.
+**IMPORTANT**: We are following the **systematic, one-step-at-a-time** approach.
+The master orchestration script (`scripts/99_process_all.py`) will be repeatedly run once complete to keep all datasets up to date.

 **Implementation Philosophy**:
-1. One data source at a time
+1. One data source at a time, bite-sized chunks
-2. Fully implement → test → debug → fix → run → document → commit/push
+2. Fully implement → test → debug → fix → run → document → commit/push to GitHub
 3. Each step is backed up to local git and remote GitHub before moving to next
-4. No options - following the documented priority order in sources_registry.json
+4. No options - following the documented priority order in config/sources_registry.json
+5. Working directory: `~/Dropbox/Environments/Code/GetData/SocialEnvironmentalObservatoryData`

 ### Priority Order (from sources_registry.json):
 1. ✅ **IPUMS NHGIS** (Priority 1) - IN PROGRESS (88.4% complete, maps remaining)